 - Daniel Cohn-Bendit (Politician and writer, Europe Écologie-Les Verts)

-- Prof. Dr. Henrik Enderlein (Director of the Jacques Delors Institut – Berlin, Associate Dean of the Hertie School of Governance)
+- Prof. Dr. Henrik Enderlein (Director of the Jacques Delors Institut – Berlin, Associate Dean of the Hertie School)

 - Hervé Gaymard (Member of the Assemblée nationale, Les Républicains)

 - Sylvie Goulard (Member of the European Parliament, ALDE)

 - Elisabeth Guigou (Member of the Assemblée nationale, Parti Socialiste)

 - Anne-Marie Le Gloannec (Director of Studies, Science Po Paris)

 - Thomas Oppermann (Member of the Deutscher Bundestag, SPD)